 When planning a wedding, you might not necessarily think about what would happen if the marriage did not work.
 While it may seem peculiar to highlight it at a time of great joy, in some cases it may be sensible to make a Prenuptial Agreement, particularly if you wish to protect your business assets or make sure that assets are kept for children you may already have.
-Prenuptial agreements are perceived by some to be pessimistic and unromantic.
+Prenuptial agreement are perceived by some to be pessimistic and unromantic.
 Others argue that an agreement can save time, expense and acrimony.

 We believe prenuptial agreements should be seen as a kind of insurance in the event of a break-up.
 This can protect your assets and your family in several ways.
 These agreements can be particularly helpful if: